Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-setup-and-install-wizard.md

 1. The ability for the test to conditionally waits until the optional Consent Dialog is completed.

-2. The Power FX provider for Model Driven Application custom pagee has updated the Power Fx state with the initial state.
+2. The Power FX provider for Model Driven Application custom page has been updated the Power Fx state with the initial state.

-3. The ```Set(configStep, 1)``` function call updates the step of the upgarde process to the Confirm pre-requisetes step.
+3. The ```Set(configStep, 1)``` function call updates the step of the upgrade process to the Confirm prerequisites step.
 By updating this variable the Power Apps Provider updates the Model Driven Application custom page state.

 4. Using ```Assert()``` and ```CountRows()``` functions to check that the FluentDetailsList with requirements shown in the right panel has items.
 This could be extended to filter functions to ensure specific status of teh required components.